A super balancing act? The Early Access to Superannuation Scheme

 The financial impact of the temporary Early Access to Superannuation Scheme

 It has become clear that the financial impact of the scheme is potentially huge.
-Estimates of the number of Australians expected to seek early access range from 1.35 million from the Actuaries Institute to 1.65 million from KPMG (the Treasurer announced that 456,000 Australians have requested early access to their superannuation, totaling $3.8 billion in claims, as of 23 April).
+Estimates of the number of Australians expected to seek early access range from 1.35 million from the Actuaries Institute to 1.65 million from KPMG (the Treasurer announced that 456,000 Australians have requested early access to their superannuation, totalling $3.8 billion in claims, as of 23 April).

 In dollars terms, the impact on superannuation balances is potentially enormous depending on the number of people who take advantage of the initiative and the amount they drawdown.
 Estimates range from $25 billion from the Actuaries Institute to $40-$50 billion by actuarial consulting firm Rice Warner.
 The Treasury estimate of $27 billion sits at the lower end of the spectrum and represents around 1 per cent of the roughly $2.8 trillion of all assets held in superannuation funds before the crisis took hold.